How To Draft A Circle Skirt Pattern Step-by-step

 Drawing a straight line based for the centre front and back of a circle skirt pattern.

-2. From point C measure two distances: Radius at waist and Radius at hem based on the results from the circle skirt pattern calculator (see the image below).
+2. From point C measure two distances: Radius at waist and Radius at hem based on the results from the circle skirt pattern calculator above (see the image below).

 Drawing the corresponding angle a specific circle skirt.